San Francisco, California

 Coffee and hot tea will be available free of change.

 Pre-registration is required.
-Registration closes December 9th, 2016.
+Registration is closed.

 - Participants must be US citizens, and:

 - Actively employed or volunteer member of a first responder or emergency management agency

 - Must have picture ID issued by department prior to the start of instruction

 - Must obtain a FEMA Student Identification Number prior to the start of instruction